-Seamus Heaney died in a Dublin hospital last week at the age of 74, but he will live on for generations in thousands of classrooms, including my own.
+Seamus Heaney died in a Dublin hospital in August 2013 at the age of 74, but he will live on for generations in thousands of classrooms, including my own.
 I have been teaching Heaney’s poetry to inner city kids from Brooklyn for 10 years now.

 True, there are a lot of rural and religious images in Heaney’s poetry that might not be accessible or interesting to 21st century teens in general and Brooklyn kids in particular.

 Nevertheless, the Heaney poem “Digging” has played a central role in my teaching.
 It is a poem I usually teach the first week of classes.

 It is simple and mysterious.
 Quiet, and yet a call to arms.
 It has some unfamiliar vocabulary words to challenge the students, and employs many of the literary elements (simile, metaphor, repetition) which (unfortunately) have been drained of all their beauty by the bureaucrats who write state examinations.

 Ultimately, one of the many messages in “Digging” is a message so important to teenagers.
 It can be summed up by what were reportedly Heaney’s final words: “Do not be afraid.”